Lionel Leventhal: Lund Humphries Publishers

-In 1985 Leventhal and his partner, Clive Bingley, also purchased Lund Humphries Publishers.
+In 1985, Leventhal and Bingley, also purchased Lund Humphries Publishers.
 Lund Humphries began life as part of the Bradford printing company Percy Lund, Humphries & Co, formed in 1895, but became a specialist publisher of contemporary British art and sculpture subjects.
 Leventhal's partner retired in 1992 and Lund Humphries Publishers was sold in 1999 to Ashgate.

 Chatham Publishing

-In 2003 Lionel Leventhal Limited acquired the leading specialist publishing house for naval and maritime books, Chatham Publishing, which had been established in 1996 and had a fine reputation for high-quality publications.
+In 2003, Lionel Leventhal Limited acquired the leading specialist publishing house for naval and maritime books, Chatham Publishing, which had been established in 1996 and had a fine reputation for high-quality publications.
 In 2007, with the breakup of Greenhill Books, contracted but as yet unpublished titles passed to Seaforth Publishing, an imprint of Pen & Sword Books.
 Lionel Leventhal Limited retains ownership of stocks and copyright licences of books published under the Chatham imprint.

 Green Bean Books

-In 2018 Michael Leventhal established a new imprint publishing Jewish children's books.
+In 2018, Michael Leventhal established a new imprint publishing Jewish children's books.
 To date, the imprint has published fifteen books, including modern works by Shira Geffen, David Polonsky, Rinat Hoffer, Ori Elon, and Shoham Smith.
 The imprint has also published updated works by noted Yiddish writers Isaac Bashevis Singer and I. L. Peretz.
 Interviewed by The Bookseller magazine at the Bologna Book Fair in April 2019, Michael Leventhal noted the children's imprint "was a certainly a change from the Battle of the Bulge and books about snipers".
 Michael Leventhal was interviewed for the WorldKidLit blog in September 2020 about the birth of the Green Bean Books imprint.

-In March 2021 Green Bean Books launched a new book award celebrating Jewish history, festival and values, working in conjunction with Jewish Book Week.
+In March 2021, Green Bean Books launched a new book award celebrating Jewish history, festival and values, working in conjunction with Jewish Book Week.
 The winners of the award were announced in March 2022.
 The winner of the illustration prize was Sharon Spitz and the winner of the writing prize was Carol Isaacs.
+The award was repeated in 2023 and the winner of the text award was Dina Leifer, and the winner of the illustration award was Mel Zohar.
+A third competition was launched in April 2023. and the winners were announced in March 2024: the story winner prize was won by Berliner Julie Form, and the illustration prize was won by Ukrainian-born Julia Krasovitsky.
+Both winners live in Germany.
+A fourth competition was launched by Green Bean Books and the Jewish Literary Foundation in April 2024.
+A fifth and final competition was launched in May 2025.